AquaticEcoDynamics/glm-py/docs/installation.md

 ### Source distribution

 In the event your system does not meet the above requirements, `pip` will install the source distribution. **The source distribution does not ship with the GLM binary**.
-You will still be able to use glm-py (e.g., to create `.nml` files) but the package will raise an error when you call the `glm_run()` method from the `simulation.GLMSim` class.
+You will still be able to use glm-py but the package will raise an error when you call the `run()` method from of `GLMSim` or `MultiSim`.

 To run GLM, you will either need to source a pre-compiled binary or [compile GLM yourself](https://github.com/AquaticEcoDynamics/GLM/tree/cc497b83a0726231d386b98d19407d0e294b116a).
-The `glm_path` parameter of the `glm_run()` method can be used to tell glm-py where to run the binary from.
+Use the `glm_path` parameter of `run()` to tell glm-py where to your own binary.

 ## Release history